QingrunZhangLab/cLD/README.md

 We use the software plink: plink="/path_to_plink/plink".
 The code is 'Data source and quality control.sh'

 ### Go and KEGG pathway analysis
-Using ‘clusterProfiler’ R package, the code is 'Go and KEGG pathway **'analysis.R'**
+Using ‘clusterProfiler’ R package, the code is **'Go and KEGG pathway analysis.R'**

 ### Calculating cLD for each gene pair in case-control datasets
-First, we calculated the cMAF within each gene region for case and control separately (using **WriteInputcLD.py**); We then retained genes with cMAF>0.05 in both case and control groups, and then iteratively calculated cLD within the gene regions for each gene pair for case and control separately (using CalcLD.py).
-The codes see attached files.
+First, we calculated the cMAF within each gene region for case and control separately (using **WriteInputcLD.py**); We then retained genes with cMAF>0.05 in both case and control groups, and then iteratively calculated cLD within the gene regions for each gene pair for case and control separately (using **CalcLD.py**).